DavidRKing2080/ePortfolio-Pages-King/index.md

 ## Welcome!

-This ePortfolio showcases the learning and professional growth I have engaged in over the course of studying for my Bachelor's degree.
+This ePortfolio showcases the learning and professional growth I have engaged in over the course of studying for my bachelor's degree.

 ## Professional Self-Assessment